Mathugo/mathugo.github.io/_posts/2024-10-28-LogitLens.md

 ![png](https://raw.githubusercontent.com/alessiodevoto/alessiodevoto.github.io/refs/heads/main/assets/images/logitlens/logitlens_small.png)

+#### Final consideration
+I recently came across a [nice blog](https://www.soniajoseph.ai/the-logit-lens-can-be-deceptive-if-not-used-properly/) by Sonia Joseph, pointing out that _the logit lens is a convenient way to investigate internal representations.
+But it can be misleading, as it depends on the layer's basis vector alignment with the output space.
+Linear probes often show that decent representations can be present in much earlier layers than what the logit lens portrays._

 Hope you liked this!
 If you have any suggestions/questios, feel free to drop me a message/email or visit [my page](https://alessiodevoto.github.io/) or my twitter [@devoto_alessio](https://x.com/devoto_alessio).